Fastjet Zimbabwe

-Fastjet Zimbabwe Limited, known and styled as fastjet Zimbabwe, is an IOSA registered Zimbabwean airline that has been incorporated to operate flights under the fastjet brand in Zimbabwe.
+Fastjet Zimbabwe (Private) Limited, known and styled as fastjet Zimbabwe, is an IOSA registered Zimbabwean airline that has been incorporated to operate flights under the fastjet brand in Zimbabwe.
 It launched operations in October 2015 with flights from Harare to Victoria Falls, demonstrating its commitment to tourist development in the region.

 History

 Fastjet announced on 25 March 2015 that it had received an Air Service Permit (ASP) from the Ministry of Transport and Infrastructural Development of the Government of Zimbabwe, responsible for administering the Civil Aviation Authority of Zimbabwe (CAAZ).
 Fastjet then obtained an Air Operator's Certificate (AOC) on 6 October 2015, and announced its plans to launch fastjet Zimbabwe, with initial flights between its base at Harare International Airport and Victoria Falls.
 Flights were planned to expand to other destinations, including domestically to Bulawayo and then internationally.

 On 18 January 2016, Fastjet Zimbabwe declared its first international route between Harare and Johannesburg, to be served daily from 1 February 2016.

 As part of the Stabilisation Plan of Fastjet plc from August 2016, which included a move to smaller aircraft across the Group, the single Airbus A319 based in Zimbabwe was replaced by (at first) one Embraer ERJ145 aircraft.
 A second ERJ145 was utilised from July 2017, with an increase in the number of routes and flights.

+In August 2026, Fastjet leased an Airbus A320 from Global Airways, as a trial before considering adding more A320s to its fleet from 2027.

 Corporate affairs

 Ownership

-Fastjet Zimbabwe is a Zimbabwean-registered company that is 49% owned by Fastjet Plc.
+Fastjet Zimbabwe is a Zimbabwean-registered company that is 49 percent owned by Fastjet Limited.
 Fastjet Zimbabwe has a local board of directors, and meets all the required nationality standards under which it can be named by the Zimbabwean CAA as a designated airline to fly to other countries under the usual bilateral air services agreements.

 Business trends

 Fastjet Zimbabwe began operating in October 2015.
-Financial results are fully incorporated in the Fastjet Limited group accounts, but information has usually also been made available for the Fastjet Zimbabwe operation (as at period ending 31 December):
+Financial results are fully incorporated in the Fastjet Limited group accounts, with separate information usually also being made available for the Fastjet Zimbabwe operation (as at period ending 31 December) (although these figures do not include the Group's central costs):